microsoft/Microsoft.Diagnostics.Tracing.Logging/doc/configuration.md

 ## Configuring filtering for text-based logs

-Both text file and console type logs can be filtered via regular expression, in addition to filtering based on keyword/severity at the individual provider level.
-This can be accomplished by using the `<filter>` tag to wrap a regular expression filter.
+Both `text` and `console` type logs can be filtered via regular expression, in addition to filtering based on keyword/severity at the individual provider level.
+This can be accomplished by using the `filters` property to wrap one or more regular expression filters.
 A single log can have any number of filters and, if a formatted message matches any one, it will be emitted.
 See below for an example.

 ## Configuring of Console Logging